Sid672/Rangoli/README.md

 ![](https://media.giphy.com/media/3y8Rl5IC2gKjhfdGLQ/giphy.gif)

 # Functions
-- Before any project everyone need some knowledge.
-Don't worry you don't need to remember all keywords.
-Only try to understand use of functions.
+- Before any project, everyone needs some knowledge.
+Don't worry, you don't need to remember all keywords.
+Only try to understand the use of         functions.
-- These functions are used in the program.
-So atleast once, read it.
+- The functions that we use in the program are given below.
+So at least read it once.

 | Method          | Parameter                              | Description                                                                      |